 The varsity riding team takes part in eight shows each year, in addition to regional, zone, and national championship competitions.
-The University of Mary Washington is a member of Region I, Zone IV of the Intercollegiate Horse Show Association, along with the University of Maryland, Christopher Newport University, College of William and Mary, George Washington University, Goucher College, Catholic University, American University, George Mason, Hood College, Mount St. Mary's College, St. Mary’s College of MD, Sweet Briar College, and the University of Richmond.
+The University of Mary Washington is a member of Region 4, Zone IV of the Intercollegiate Horse Show Association, along with Christopher Newport University, College of William and Mary, Longwood University, Randolph-Macon College, and the University of Richmond.

 The IHSA, founded in 1967, promotes competition for riders of all skill levels who compete individually and as teams at regional, zone, and national shows.
 The objective of the IHSA competition is to offer opportunities to newcomers and experienced riders.
 As a recognized member of the American Horse Show Association (AHSA), IHSA involves itself with the top professionals in the field.
 Only AHSA-recognized judges are used for IHSA competitions.
 The competition is unique in that no rider may use his or her own horse.
 All riders are mounted on a horse by the host school, with each horse being drawn by lot.
 The use of personal tack is not allowed and schooling is not permitted.

 Class levels range from walk-trot, for first year competitors, to the open division, for the experienced rider.
 In addition to qualifying individuals for national competition, each region is represented by its high-point team to vie for the coveted Miller’s Cup.
 Mary Washington was the reserve high-point team at the 1988 national show, finished fourth in 1994, and seventh in 2008.